 Single.
 Buried at Chapel Point (May 27, 1865-Jan.
 9, 1921).
 He bore the name of his grandfather’s great-uncle, but more specifically he was probably named for his 2nd cousin Robert Semmes Floyd (named for the same ancestor), who died as a Confederate soldier in 1863.
 The name was carried on by a son of his brother Thomas Wright Wills.

 Buried at Chapel Point: “Feb.
 20, 1866 – July 7, 1887”.
 This name was later carried on by sons of his brother Philip Reed Wills.

 4.1.16) Thomas Wright Wills (1869-1948), “Wright”

 He was named for his father’s medical instructor in Baltimore.
-He married (1) Alice Milton, (2) Maria Alexandrina Holmes, (3) Nina Richard.
-His three surviving children (all by M. A. Holmes): Thomas Wright Wills Jr, Elizabeth Neale Wills (Turner), Doyne Robert Wills.
+He married (1) Alice Milton, (2) Maria “Mollie” Alexandrina Holmes, (3) Nina Richard.
+Buried at Chapel Point.
+His three surviving children (all by Mollie Holmes): Thomas Wright Wills Jr., Elizabeth Neale Wills (Turner), Doyne Robert Wills, Sr.